deya-eldeen/source_owl/README.md

     <img src="pdf_owl_logo.png">
 </p>

-Source Owl generates a PDF file, it scans for specific file extensions you specify, and generates
+Source Owl is a (source code backup solution), it generates a PDF document out of your source code, it scans for specific file extensions you specify, and generates
-a one huge text file that contains all of these files...
+a comprehensive document that contains the source code, along with simple statistics like number of lines & files.

 Setup:
 install python3 and pip